smitmartijn/networkinsight-cookbook/manuscript/ch-6-architecture.md

 The Collectors cannot be clustered at this time, so the maximum amount of VMs and network flows coming from a single data source has a limit of the large Collector: 10.000 VMs and 10.000.000 network flows.

-Creating a cluster is pretty straight forward; first, you deploy the first Platform (which will be referred to as Platform1), set up its networking, license and then go to the Install & Something page in order to create a cluster.
+Creating a cluster is pretty straight forward; first, you deploy the first Platform (which will be referred to as Platform1), set up its networking, license and then go to the **Infrastructure & Support -> Overview and Updates** page in order to create a cluster.